wenjian0202/mod-abm-2.0/README.md

 ## `mod-abm-2.0` Explained

-The [`main()`](https://github.com/wenjian0202/mod-abm-2.0/blob/main/src/main.cpp) function of the simulation takes three external files as input:
-- platform config file (in `.yml`)
-- pre-processed map data file for [`OSRM`](https://github.com/Project-OSRM/osrm-backend) routing engine (in `.osrm`)
-- demand config file (in `.yml`)

-The meat part of the simulation is managed by class `Platform`, which also interacts with two injected functors `Router` and `DemandGenerator`.
-During the simulation, in each cycle, `Platform` invokes `DemandGenerator` to generate trip requests that follows the Poisson process, based on the pre-defined ODs and trip intensities.
-It then dispatches the trips to vehicles using the selected dispatching strategies (currently, minimize total wait time).
-When dispatching, `Router` , which wraps around the `OSRM` backend, is called at high frequency to provide the shortest routes on demand for any origin/destination pair.
+The simulation `Platform` runs in conjunction with a `Router` and a `DemandGenerator`.
+During the process, in each cycle, `Platform` invokes `DemandGenerator` to generate trip requests based on the pre-defined ODs and trip intensities.
+It then dispatches the trips to vehicles following the selected dispatching strategies. `Router` , which wraps around the `OSRM` backend, provides the shortest routes for trips during dispatching.

 <img src="https://github.com/wenjian0202/mod-abm-2.0/blob/main/doc/diagram.svg" width="700">